law reports

 Illinois Courts

 Official website of the courts of the US state of Illinois with sections covering the work of the supreme court, appellate courts and circuit courts.
-There are full text opinions of the supreme court back to 1996, details of justices, committees and commissions as well as policies, standards and rules.
-Opinions, rules and details of justices are also given for the appellate courts.
-Annual reports and caseload statistics are given for all courts.
-Information relating to the Illinois Judicial College and state law schools is also given.
+Provides supreme court opinions back to 1996, details of justices, committees and commissions as well as policies, standards and rules; opinions, rules and details of justices are also given for the appellate courts.
+Annual reports and caseload statistics are given for all courts, and there is information about the Illinois Judicial College and state law schools.

 Social Welfare Updates